 The sheer size of numbers on the government side coupled with the fact that many rebels were non-military citizens led to a crushing defeat for the Covenanters, who desperately fled across the boggy Pentland marshes.
 Those who escaped the massacre on the battlefield subsequently found themselves trapped in freezing-wet conditions and either died drowning in the frozen marshland or were captured and subjected to torture and execution by the prevailing government soldiers.

-In total over 50 Covenanters were executed by the troops of General Tam Dalziel, and 15 of them were hung, drawn, and quartered.
+In total over 50 Covenanters were killed by the troops of General Tam Dalziel, and 15 of them were hung, drawn, and quartered in the most brutal murders and executions in Edinburgh that the city had ever witnessed.
 As a cruel warning to other rebels, two young men were subjected to the boot, a torture device which strapped their legs into wooden boards that were tightened until the bones snapped.
 Today, a single headstone memorializes the fate of the failed uprising at the edge of a small wood on Rullion Green.

-There are many more gruesome tales to tell from Scotland’s history, from the bustling cities to the wild Highlands, so keep checking the website for new stories, as well as our guides which will tell you where you need to go to discover Scotland’s rich history for yourself.
+There are many more gruesome tales of murders and executions in Edinburgh that you might be interested to hear about, as well as lots of other horrible stories from Scotland’s history, so keep checking the website for new articles and my guides which will tell you where you need to go to discover Scotland’s rich history for yourself.

 Craig Smith is your guide to the best attractions in Scotland.
 He loves exploring the Scottish wilds and is happiest when he’s knee-deep in a muddy bog in the middle of nowhere.